Skip to content

 Nicknamed “The American Spa,” this National Park surrounds the north end of the city of Hot Springs, Arkansas.
 Yep, a national park in a city—unexpected, right?
 It’s said to be the most accessible, as well as the smallest, National Park in the country.
 It’s said good things come in small packages, and you’ll find that true here.

-Where to stay: Sometimes historic hotels are a little too, well, historic.
+Where to Stay Sometimes historic hotels are a little too, well, historic.
 The Waters strikes the perfect balance between cool architecture with modern rooms.
-It’s in the heart of everything, with rooms that feel like your own little sanctuary. [link]
+It’s in the heart of everything, with rooms that feel like your own little sanctuary.

 Fresh Air Alert: Visit Garvan Gardens, the University of Arkansas’ 210-acre botanical garden.
 You’ll find over five miles of trails, an award-winning Asian garden, bridges, waterfalls, a Children’s Adventure Garden, and more.
 Bonus: Golf cart rides available on a first come first served basis!

-Mingle with the locals: On the first and third Fridays of the month, Hot Springs hosts a Gallery Walk and an Antique/Boutique Walk, respectively.
-Galleries and shops stay open late and offer live music and complementary refreshments while you browse for that one-of-a-kind find.
+Mingle with the Locals: On the first and third Fridays of the month, Hot Springs hosts a Gallery Walk and an Antique/Boutique Walk, respectively.
+Galleries and shops stay open late and offer live music and complimentary refreshments while you browse for that one-of-a-kind find.

-Best place for a Selfie: Atop Hot Springs Mountain Tower, a 65.8 meter-high observation tower built of lattice steel on Hot Springs Mountain.
+Best Place for a Selfie: Atop Hot Springs Mountain Tower, a 65.8 meter-high observation tower built of lattice steel on Hot Springs Mountain.
 Great view of town!
+Stop into the Hot Springs Visitor Center to get a free entrance coupon.

 Detroit, Michigan